Second Home Mortgage Calculators

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

-If the sums add up so that you have enough equity in your first home to put towards a second, releasing it to finance this move might be possible.
-Again, it will all come down to convincing a lender that you are able to afford both loans without a struggle.
+If the sums add up so you have enough equity in your first home to put towards a second, releasing it to finance this move might be possible.
+Again, it will all come down to convincing a lender that you can afford both loans without a struggle.

-Some lenders may want to know how you intend to use the second property in order to sanction this move, with popular scenarios being investing in a buy-to-let or commercial property, or buying a holiday home.
-See our guide to remortgaging to buy another property for more information.
+Some lenders may want to know how you intend to use the second property in order to sanction this move.
+Popular scenarios include investing in a buy-to-let or commercial property or buying a holiday home.
+For more information, see our guide to remortgaging to buy another property.

 Remortgage Calculator